Kajaasfaq/Company-list-Chennai/Readme.md

 ## Use GitHub search bar above 🔍

 ✨ **Use the GitHub search bar above to find your dream company**.
-If something is missing, **please open a Pull Request (PR)** and contribute!
+✨ If a company is missing from the list, **please open a Pull Request (PR)** and contribute!

 ---

 ## ⭐ Why This Repository Is Helpful for Job Seekers

-- ✔️ Central list of 170+ Chennai-based companies
+- ✔️ Central list of 170+ companies so far, and the list keeps expanding with your contributions.
-- ✔️ Updated career pages & hiring links
+- ✔️ Updated career pages & Other links
 - ✔️ Easy way to explore opportunities
 - ✔️ Beginner-friendly contribution guide